meh/flow/doc/CONCEPT.md

 Another vital part is self-moderation, users must have the ability to ignore people, flows and specific topics of discussion, this means the platform has to provide certain tools to filter effectively.

-Another must is anonimity and not forcing registration on users but letting them choose to register if wanted.

-A float could be added to require to be logged in to post.

-The registered user should be linked to an email, and the email should be forcibly verified, if you don't want to register you don't have to, you can post without an account.

-Having an account would give you more features, like keeping track of posts (if wanted).

 It's all about text, fuck images, fuck videos, fuck bullshit like this, there are other platforms that let you share that kind of multimedia and you can